 - Control of daily life/invasion of privacy (setting a rigid schedule for the partner, knowing the other’s location at all times, review of the other’s email and phone records, etc.).

-To be identified as domestic violence, however, problematic behaviors like the ones listed above must be paired with a pattern of physical violence or intimidation or the threat of physical violence.
+To be identified as domestic violence in California, however, problematic behaviors like the ones listed above must usually be paired with a history of physical violence or intimidation or the threat of physical violence.
 Typical manifestations of this include: